virtual-labs/exp-characteristic-parameters-iitr/experiment/experiment-name.md

-## Characteristic parameters of Op-Amp.
+## Characteristic parameters of Op-Amp